 The Town Council always ensure the trees on the Petwyn are decked with their twinkling lights and the motifs on all the lampposts are illuminated, as well as the Christmas Tree they provide.

-A huge thank you should go to all those volunteers that support the event in different ways in the bitter weather, as well as all the people that come to enjoy it, making the atmosphere as great as it is.
+A huge thank you should go to all those volunteers that support the event in different ways.